Antala/jean-type-check/README.md

 ### isObject(o)

-Checks if passed element is an object
+Checks if provided element is an object

 **Parameters**
 - **o**: `Any` - element to be checked